Red Lobster seeks a buyer as it looks to avoid bankruptcy filing

 Even if Red Lobster finds a buyer, it would be hard for it to avoid filing for Chapter 11 as it is trying to get out of many leases and those contracts can be difficult to break outside of bankruptcy, the people said.

 Bloomberg first reported that Red Lobster was mulling a Chapter 11 filing last week.
-Red Lobster didn’t return a request for comment.
+Red Lobster didn’t return a request for comment from CNBC.

 The longtime chain, known for its cheddar bay biscuits and unlimited shrimp, is looking for a new home at a time when capital is expensive and large restaurant groups are feeling cautious as the broader casual-dining segment lags.